VatoQ/Waybar-Configuration/README.md

 ![example screenshot](./screenshots/example.png)

 Configuring waybar to look a little more modern.
+There is also a daemon to manage the applets launched by some of the buttons.

 ## Required packages